Definition of music: Organized sound

 An often-cited definition of music is that it is "organized sound", a term originally coined by modernist composer Edgard Varèse in reference to his own musical aesthetic.
 Varèse's concept of music as "organized sound" fits into his vision of "sound as living matter" and of "musical space as open rather than bounded".
 He conceived the elements of his music in terms of "sound-masses", likening their organization to the natural phenomenon of crystallization.
 Varèse thought that "to stubbornly conditioned ears, anything new in music has always been called noise", and he posed the question, "what is music but organized noises?"

 The fifteenth edition of the Encyclopædia Britannica states that "while there are no sounds that can be described as inherently unmusical, musicians in each culture have tended to restrict the range of sounds they will admit."
 A human organizing element is often felt to be implicit in music (sounds produced by non-human agents, such as waterfalls or birds, are often described as "musical", but perhaps less often as "music").
 The composer R. Murray states that the sound of classical music "has decays; it is granular; it has attacks; it fluctuates, swollen with impurities—and all this creates a musicality that comes before any 'cultural' musicality."
 However, in the view of semiologist Jean-Jacques Nattiez, "just as music is whatever people choose to recognize as such, noise is whatever is recognized as disturbing, unpleasant, or both".
 (See "music as social construct" below.)

 Language

-Levi R. Bryant defines music not as a language, but as a marked-based, problem-solving method, comparable to mathematics.
+Levi R. Bryant defines music not as a language, but as a mark-based, problem-solving method, comparable to mathematics.

 Musical universals

-Most definitions of music include a reference to sound and a list of universals of music can be generated by stating the elements (or aspects) of sound: pitch, timbre, loudness, duration, spatial location and texture.).
-However, in terms more specifically relating to music: following Wittgenstein, cognitive psychologist Eleanor Rosch proposes that categories are not clean cut but that something may be more or less a member of a category.
+Most definitions of music include a reference to sound and a list of universals of music can be generated by stating the elements (or aspects) of sound: pitch, timbre, loudness, duration, spatial location and texture.
+However, in terms more specifically relating to music, following Wittgenstein, cognitive psychologist Eleanor Rosch proposes that categories are not clean cut but that something may be more or less a member of a category.
 As such the search for musical universals would fail and would not provide one with a valid definition.
-This is primarily because other cultures have different understandings in relation to the sounds that English language writers refer to as music.
+This is primarily because other cultures have different understandings in relation to the sounds that English-language writers refer to as music.